blbadger/blbadger.github.io/language-representations-inputs.md

  Thisuberty theetsk recomm.(
 ```

 The non-invertible model results above are not wholly surprising given that the model used was not trained such that equivalent inputs would not be expected to be very semantically similar.
-But a model composed of a single trained GPT-2 transformer block (no language modeling head) yields only gibberish as well, meaning that training does not confer the desired discriminatory ability on transformer modules.
+But a model composed of a single trained GPT-2 transformer block (no language modeling head) yields only gibberish as well.

  ```
 PsyNetMessage▬▬ MarketablePsyNetMessagePsyNetMessagePsyNetMessage